 Bottom Line can increase a student's chances of earning a college degree within 6 years by 43 percentage points.

 - All students need a knowledgeable mentor.
-Unfortunately, for low-income and first-generation students, they can be harder to come by.
+Unfortunately, for first-generation students from low-income backgrounds, they can be harder to come by.
 Bottom Line has helped more than 1,355 students reach their full potential by providing them with the consistent guidance they need during their journeys to and through college.